-between the participants - executive directors and key employed es - and shareholders.
 The salient features of the CSP are set out below: Participants All permanent employees are eligible to participate, subject to the discretion of the committee.
 Although principally intended for senior management and executives, participants also include operations managers at a property level and staff at a mid-management level who are considered integral to the Company's growth.
 To be considered for participation, an employee must have been employed by the Company for a minimum of 12 months (unless exceptional circumstances apply) and have achieved an above-average performance rating as part of the annual performance appraisal process.
-Award components Performance shares only - vesting employment for the vesting period. subject to the satisfaction of perf ormance conditions and continued Plan limits The original limit at inception of the CSP was 8 668 544 million shares and was increased by a further 8.0 million shares at the 2022 AGM.
-The total CSP awards made to date equates to 1.92% of shares in issue and a total of 7 579 054 plan shares remain.
-The maximum number of shares which may be settled to any single participant is 3 467 417 (approximately 1.0% of shares in issue at the date of approval of the CSP by shareholders).
-An annual limit of 0.5% of shares in issue will apply to the awards made in any one period.
-This limit will be reviewed, and adjusted if necessary, by the committee on an annual basis.
-Allocation policy The committee will approve annual awards for participants based on each participant's total guaranteed pay ("TGP") using the following guidelines: Executive directors Up to 2 x TGP Executive management 100 - 150% Senior management 60 - 70% - Mid-level management 40 - 60% Other staff 20 - 40% Performance conditions Performance conditions include financial (75%), ESG (10%) and strategic measures (15%).
+Award components Performance shares only - vestin employment for the vesting period. g subject to the satisfaction of perfo ormance conditions and continued Plan limits The original limit at inception of the CSP was 8 668 544 million shares and was increased by a furthe 8.0 million shares at the 2022 AGM.
+The total CSP awards made to date equates to 1.92% of shares in issu and a total of 7 579 054 plan shares remain.
+The maximum number of shares which may be settled to any single participant is 3 467 417 (approximately 1.0% of shares in issue at the date of approval of the CSP by shareholders). n issue will apply to the awards made ry, by the committee on an annual basi Allocation policy The committee will approve annual awards for participants based on each participant's total guaranteed pay ("TGP") using the following guidelines: Executive directors Up to 2 x TGP Executive management 100 - 150% Senior management 60 - 70% Mid-level management 40 - 60% Other staff 20 - 40% Performance conditions Performance conditions include find ancial (75%), ESG (10%) and strategic measures (15%).
 Vesting Awards will vest after three years subject to performance conditions being achieved and the participant remaining employed by Stor-Age for the duration of the employment period.
 The performance period will run concurrently with the Company's financial year end.
-The portion of the performance shares that will vest at each vesting date will be as follows: each vesting date will be as follows: ·

-• Target achievement of performance (the level of performance for payment of an on-target incentive) - 100%

-• Stretch (a level of performance representing exceptional performance in the context of the current business
+The portion of the performance shares that will vest at each vesting date will be as follows: Threshold achievement of performance (the minimum level of performance for vesting of any incentive) vesting Target achievement of performance (the level of performance for payment of an on-target incentive) - vesting Stretch (a level of performance representing exceptional performance in the context of the current be environment) - 150% vesting Ŭ

-Malus and clawback Awards are subject to the Company's malus and clawback policy.
+Continued Malus and clawback Awards are subject to the Company's malus and clawback policy.
 Malus provisions apply before awards or remuneration have vested or have been paid to an employee, while clawback provisions apply to awards or remuneration that have already vested or been paid to an employee.
 Further details of the Company's malus and clawback policy are set out on page 88.
 Termination of employment Awards are subject to continued employment which means participants must remain employed until the vesting date of the award.
 If participants leave before the expiry of the employment period, they may lose all or part of the award depending on the circumstances in which they leave.
 They will either forfeit the award in full ("bad leavers", e.g. dismissal or resignation), or their awards will be pro-rated ("good leavers", e.g. retrenchment, retirement, or termination due to ill-health, disability or death).
-In the case of good leavers, a pro-rata portion of the participant's unvested award shall vest early on date of termination of employment based on the committee's determination of whether the performance conditions (if any) have been met.
+In the case of good leavers, a pro-rate portion of the participant's unvested award shall vest early on date of termination of employment based on the committee's determination of whether the performance conditions (if any) have been met.